bjornbytes/tick/README.md

 - `tick.accum`

 A read-only value representing an accumulation of time.
-In `love.draw` this will always be less than `tick.tickrate`.
+In `love.draw` this will always be less than `tick.rate`.

 - `tick.tick`